servicecatalog/documentation/Manuals/DeploymentGuide/Deployment Guide.md

 # ESCM Deployment Guide

-FUJITSU Software Enterprise Service Catalog Manager (ESCM) is cloud services management software, licensed as &quot;OpenStack Compatible&quot;.
+FUJITSU Software Enterprise Service Catalog Manager (ESCM) is a cloud services management software, licensed as &quot;OpenStack Compatible&quot;.
 It offers ready-to-use service provisioning adapters for cloud service providers like Amazon Web Services (AWS) and OpenStack, but is also open for integrating other platforms.

 The ESCM software is available as Docker images, deployed as a cloud application using Heat templates and configured to interact with the SUSE OpenStack Cloud.